lildude/gonefora.run/README.md

 - [ ] Add Google Analytics
 - [ ] Add Google Adsense
 - [ ] Add Google Webmaster tools header
+- [ ] Update Export plugin so date is included in front matter else it's anyone's guess when the posts were originally created.
+- [ ] Add a Rakefile and borrow some of the ideas from Octopress